mebusy/notes/dev_notes/AI_CS188_BNs_Inference.md

 cold | sun | 0.2
 cold | rain | 0.3

- - Number of capitals = dimensionality of the table
+- **Number of capitals = dimensionality of the table**
+    - P(T,W) is a 2D array
+    - P(cold,W) is a 1D array
+    - p(cold,sun),it's still a joint probability, but now it's a 1D object as a scalar.
+    - That's important.
+We can reduce the size of data structure without changing the semantics of what's in it.
  - So as we work in this variable elimination process , the game will be one of trying to keep the number of capitialized variables small in our factor.

 <h2 id="ebe6338e5d98d7cb0ce41e0f40711330"></h2>